Gulnur-Altan/BB-Scenario/go/go-intro-11/en_step3.md

 ### File Operations and Manipulations

 Go provides many other file operations, such as renaming, deleting, and checking the existence of files.
 Here are a few examples:

-First, create a text file `vi oldText.txt`, write random text in it and exit (Note: press the letter i to activate the insert mode to write)
+First, create a text file `oldText.txt`, write random text in it and exit

-Type `vi fileOperations.go` to create new go file.
+create new go file -> `fileOperations.go`

 Paste the code

 ```
 package main